Can an annuity provide for a spouse who outlives you?

 As you’re learning about options for your retirement, know that New York Life Insurance and Annuity Corporation is here to help.

-For a lot of folks looking to stretch their retirement savings, a fixed deferred income annuity is a good way to lock in a future guaranteed stream of income that continues for as long as they live.
+For a lot of folks looking to stretch their savings, a fixed deferred income annuity is a good way to lock in a future guaranteed stream of income that continues for as long as they live.
 But when the annuity holder passes away, the income stops.
-If you and your spouse want to ensure that the surviving spouse will have a fixed income for life, there are a couple of options to consider.
+If you and your spouse want to ensure that the surviving spouse will have a guaranteed income for life, there are a couple of options to consider.

 Option 1: Buy a joint life annuity